LordLiang/DrawingSpinUp/README.md

 cd ..
 ```
 ## Step-2: Textured Character Generation
-Take 0dd66be9d0534b93a092d8c4c4dfd30a as an example.
-You can use your own image.
+Here let us take 0dd66be9d0534b93a092d8c4c4dfd30a as an example.
+You can try your own image.

 ```sh
 cd 2_charactor_reconstructor